"The place for everything about Lao girls, parties and night club entertainment in Laos."

 Laos has plenty of girlie bars known as "beer bars" that cater for tourists and local men and entry is free.
 These sorts of bars have plenty of Lao women to keep you company when you go in for a drink.
 The girls at beer bars come from the countryside of Laos and their main priority is to work so they can earn enough money to support themselves and their families back home in the countryside.

 Girls who work in establishments like these usually act westernised and they are happy to sit and drink with customers.
-Often flirting, kissing, hugging and dancing so that customers will give them money or buy more drinks.
+Often flirting, kissing and hugging so that customers will give them money or buy more drinks.
 The more drinks the better because the girl receives a percentage of the cost of every drink that a customer purchases in the bar.

 Working in a beer bar in Laos is one of the lowest form that a girl can do to themselves, but you can't really blame them because they need financial security.
 You will not find any girls from Vientiane who work in beer bars in Vientiane because city girls are known very well by their friends, relatives and their whole village (suburb).
 Lao people like to gossip and if a Vientiane girl is seen working in a beer bar, it will not only affect herself but her whole family because people in her village will think of them as bad people with no moral values.